Fiserv/Merchant-Boarding/docs/getting-started.md

 # Domain Models

 ## What are Domain Models?
 Domain models represent the type of data that you may be interested in.
-IE authorization transactions, chargebacks, etc. Reporting supports the following domain models.
+IE authorization transactions, chargebacks, etc. Merchant Boarding supports the following domain models.

 ### Authorizations
 >Authorizations refers to the transactions as soon as they are received by the receiving end point.
 An authorization can either be Approved or Declined.
 There are many details associated with the transaction that will determine where the authorization is ultimately routed to.
 The transaction details are captured in this report.